-Overall, here are the highlights of the evaluation results we presented above: (i) Although some of the flow exporters in this work are based on the same standard (i.e. IPFIX), the number of features they support varies, e.g. Maji has 59 whereas YAF has 46 features.
-Some of these features are the ones that employed in the machine learning solutions.
-For example, "MinimumIPTotalLength" is utilized by C4.5 on Maji feature set while YAF does not support such a feature. (ii) Since flow exporters have different mechanisms to generate flows (based on the standard they follow), these tools export a different number of flows for a given traffic file.
-In this case, not only the number of exported flows are different, but also sometimes, the exporter might not generate any flows due to its pre-defined rules, e.g. Netmate on Kelihos traffic trace. (iii) Among the five flow exporters, all of the classifiers performed better when Tranalyzer and Maji were employed, whereas the third place belongs to Netmate.
-Therefore, this demonstrates that the tool employed for flow exporting analysis does have an effect on the traffic classification performance. (iv) On the other hand, the protocol filtering experiments show that botnet classification can be improved by getting the classifier focus on an specific portion of the traffic in more detail (i.e. HTTP connections only).
-As indicated by the results in the two series of filtering experiments, Tranalyzer flow exporter and the C4.5 classifier are the winners among the exporters and the classifiers, respectively, with almost no exception.
-Then, ANN comes next as the second best performing classifier. (v) Comparing HTTP filtering versus DNS filtering shows that the FPRs and DRs did not change significantly in terms of focusing on one filtering versus the other.
-However, HTTP filtering seems to increase the performance more than the DNS filtering.
-This might be because all of the botnets we included in our evaluations employ HTTP as their communication protocol whereas DNS protocol is used just to find the C&C servers by the botnets employed in this research.
+Overall, here are the highlights of the evaluation results we presented above: 1) Although some of the flow exporters in this paper are based on the same standard (i.e., IPFIX), the number of features they support varies, e.g., Maji has 59, whereas YAF has 46 features.
+Some of these features are the ones that are employed in the machine learning solutions.
+For example, "MinimumIPTotalLength" is utilized by C4.5 on Maji feature set, whereas YAF does not support such a feature.
+2) Since flow exporters have different mechanisms to generate flows (based on the standard they follow), these tools export a different number of flows for a given traffic file.
+In this case, not only is the number of exported flows different but also, sometimes, the exporter might not generate any flows due to its predefined rules, e.g., Netmate on Kelihos traffic trace.
+3) Among the five flow exporters, all of the classifiers performed better when Tranalyzer and Maji were employed, whereas the third place belongs to Netmate.
+Therefore, this demonstrates that the tool employed for flow exporting analysis does have an